Miller test

 The Miller test, also called the three-prong obscenity test, is the United States Supreme Court's test for determining whether speech or expression can be labeled obscene, in which case it is not protected by the First Amendment to the United States Constitution and can be prohibited.

 History and details

+In Redrup v.
+New York, the Supreme Court decided that written materials that were not sold to minors or foisted on unwilling audiences were constitutionally protected.
+Afterward, the Supreme Court systematically and summarily reversed, without further opinion, scores of obscenity rulings involving paperback sex books.

 The Miller test was developed in the 1973 case Miller v.
 California.
 It has three parts: